 To attach a public IP address to your VM, follow Microsoft’s guide

-Once you have a public IP address associated with the NIC on your azure VM, add the ip address to the passive mode settings as shown below highlighted in yellow and also the passive port range:
+Add the ip address that you want users to connect to (Normally public IP) to the passive mode settings as shown below highlighted in yellow and also the passive port range:

 Create Certificate (FTP over TLS)